Home

 The SAT scores in the NCAA initial eligibility requirements will continue to be the sum of the verbal, now called the Critical Reading Section, and math components of the SAT test.
 The NCAA plans to monitor the situation and could change the specific eligibility requirements based on experience in scoring the new tests, in particular the essay exercise.

-NCAA Main Page, click on ELigibility and Recruiting
+NCAA Main Page, click on Eligibility and Recruiting

 Download this guide from the above link.
 This brief (34 page) overview of the recruiting process is essential reading for student athletes.
 Be sure you have the latest version.

-You will need Adobe Acrobat Reader so you can read and print the PDF online version.
+so you can read and print the PDF online version.
 Since the rules change frequently, be sure to download the latest version.

 Myths/Wrong Information about Athletes, Recruiting, and Money